 Learn more about this ranking by reading our most focused methodology.

-The best school in the U.S. for Multicultural & Diversity Studies is North Central University.
+North Central University is a great option for students pursuing a Multicultural & Diversity Studies degree.
 Minneapolis, Minnesota is the best setting for individuals who relish the active city life.

 Biola University is one of the finest schools in the United States for Multicultural & Diversity Studies.
 Located in La Mirada, California, Biola supplies a safe, suburban atmosphere for individuals.